heomanism/WGS_VariantCalling_Pipeline/README.md

 -K: Puy your known sites for base recalibration.

-## Unnecessary idx (have default value,Values in () is default values for implementation , You should not enter these values.)
+## Unnecessary idx (have default value,Values in () is default values for implementation , You don't need to enter these values.)

 --p: Tophred number (33)